DunedinJS/typescript-nodejs-intro/README.md

 ## Type definitions

-The `@types/node` package is included to inform the TypeScipt compiler of how the built in Node.js features are typed.
+The `@types/node` package is included to inform the TypeScript compiler of how the built in Node.js features are typed.

 The `@types` package namespace is used to publish types for JavaScript packages.